List of airports in Andhra Pradesh

-Andhra Pradesh, a state of India, has airports which have access to international flights, domestic and some non-used airstrips for emergency purposes.
-All the airports in Andhra Pradesh are operated by either Airports Authority of India or Andhra Pradesh Airports Development Corporation Ltd. (APADCL).
+Andhra Pradesh, a state on east coast of southern India, has airports which have access to both international and domestic flights.
+Airports Authority of India operates 4 functional Airports in the state while Andhra Pradesh Airports Development Corporation Limited and GVIAL operate 1 each.

 Andhra Pradesh Airports provides services to tourists and the state population commuting to different parts of the state.
-Visakhapatnam Airport and Vijayawada Airport are the international airports and get the major attention for commercial reasons.
-Tirupati Airport is an international airport which serve major pilgrim population.
-Other airports in the state with domestic flights are located at Kurnool, Kadapa, Puttaparthi, and Rajahmundry, which are in operation.
+Tirupati International Airport is an international airport that serves the city, which receives a large pilgrim population.
+Alluri Sitarama Raju International Airport and Vijayawada International Airport are international airports with scheduled international services.
+Other airports in the state with domestic flights are located at Rajamahendravaram, Kurnool and Kadapa.
+Sri Sathya Sai Airport and Visakhapatnam International Airport are open for chartered flights.

 Classification

 This list contains the following information: